stand-treescapes/stand-treescapes.github.io/_drafts/Workshop1_2023.md

 <i>Welcome: Introducing everyone to the workshop.</i>

-Throughout the workshop day stakeholders participated in activities which enabled us to gain valuable information regarding their vision, their values and preferences for treescapes interventions that will be used to create future scenarios.
+Throughout the workshop day stakeholders participated in activities which enabled us to learn about their vision, their values and preferences for treescapes interventions that will be used to create future scenarios.
 First, in break-out groups, the stakeholders reflected on the current day landscape uses, using a participatory mapping exercise to prompt discussion on ‘What ecosystem services does the landscape currently provide?’
 <img src="/assets/img/WorkShop1Breakoutgroups.jpg">
 <i>Each break-out group participating in the activities.</i>